 1. Testing and Validation

 Prototyping enables designers to test and validate design concepts, identify potential issues early in the development process, and refine designs based on user feedback.
-This iterative process leads to the creation of products that are functional, reliable, and meet user needs.
+Rapid fabrication tools such as a desktop 3D printer or a laser cutter make this iterative testing feasible and cost‑effective.

 Reading more: